-The objective of the project Porto Rico 1930 Georeferenced: A Costal Photomosaic was to georeference the 1930 aerial photographs for the coastal areas of Puerto Rico-specifically the area covering at least 1km inland from the coastline-to a geographic coordinate system (NAD 83 PR State Plane).
-Since it uses the aerial photographs of the Porto Rico 1930 Aerial Image Database project, we decided to keep the name 'Porto Rico 1930' as part of the title of the present project.
+The objective of the project Puerto Rico 1930 Georeferenced: A Costal Photomosaic was to georeference the 1930 aerial photographs for the coastal areas of Puerto Rico-specifically the area covering at least 1km inland from the coastline-to a geographic coordinate system (NAD 83 PR State Plane).
 The georeferenced photographs allow for their use into a Geographic Information System (GIS) and, consequently, can be used for spatial analysis with other geographic data of the island.